LouisCE/warrior-path/README.md

 - Responsive design confirmed with CSS media queries working across multiple screen sizes.
 - No critical bugs found.
 - Minor issue: On very small screens (under 320px width), footer text slightly overlaps; this will be addressed in a future update.

+## Features in Detail

+### Home Page
+- Eye-catching banner introduces the brand
+- Clear navigation to other pages
+- Welcoming call to action

+### Classes Page
+- Grid layout displaying available classes
+- Descriptions help users choose the right program

+### Trainers Page
+- Profile cards for each instructor
+- Bio and specialties provided for each trainer

+### Join Us Page
+- Sign-up form with name, email, class choice, and comments
+- Designed for easy user interaction